 Depending on the publisher and whether or not you have used the SPARC addendum, you can often self-archive your publications.
 Physicists have been doing this for decades with ArXiv, depositing preprints even before the articles have been published.

-The ACS in conjunction with the RSC and the Gesellschaft Deutscher Chemiker (GDCh) has recently created ChemRxiv as preprint server for chemistry.
-If you want to see the power of preprints and open access, check out these stats; as of May 2019 there were about 1600 preprints in the system but there were 1.4 million views and 360,000 downloads!
+The ACS, the RSC, the Chinese Chemical Society, the Chemical Society of Japan, and the Gesellschaft Deutscher Chemiker (GDCh) have recently collaborated to create ChemRxiv as preprint server for chemistry.
+If you want to see the power of preprints and open access, check out these stats; as of March 2020 there were about 4500 preprints in the system but there were 4.4 million views and 1.5 million downloads!